rustydigg918/Sharda_Securities/README.md

 - *(c) Try not using social media lingo(FYI, BTW, FOMO etc.) and be precise while asking any question.*

 ### 3.4  How to be saved from online scammers?
-- *(a) Don't trust the google search results(especially the ads that is shown at the top of every search results)*
+- *(a) Don't trust the google search results blindly(especially the ads that is shown at the top of every search results)*
-- *(b) Don't trust the Customer care numbers provided by google at the top of its results(it might be an ad by a scammer)*
+- *(b) Don't trust the Customer care numbers provided by google for a service provider at the top of its results(it might be an ad by a scammer)*
 - *(c) Most service providers(like swiggy, Yulu etc) these days have no customer care number, they provide services through their app itself.*
 - *(d) Never trust or approve any transaction requests made at your UPI without confirmation, it's irreversible.*